Child psychotherapist

 - self-directed learning - reading professional journals and updating your knowledge via the media

-- relevant short courses - in areas such as cognitive behavioural therapy (CBT), confidentiality and report-writing, special interest work and current child protection guidelines.
+- relevant short courses - in areas such as confidentiality and report-writing, special interest work and current child protection guidelines.

-The ACP also requires you to undertake a minimum of 12 hours per month of psychotherapeutic contact with children, adolescents or parents and families, in order to maintain your core skills.
+You must also undertake a minimum of 12 hours per month of psychotherapeutic contact with children, adolescents or parents and families, in order to maintain your core skills.
 Clinical teaching, parent work, supervision and consultation can be part of this.
 Find out more about ACP continuing professional development.

-Throughout your career you're also required to continue to receive individual clinical supervision from a consultant child psychotherapist or other senior member of the profession.
+You're also required to receive individual clinical supervision from a consultant child psychotherapist or other senior member of the profession throughout your career.
 The number of hours needed in supervision depends on your experience.

 Accredited training schools provide post-qualification courses and workshops.
 Charities working with children and young people, such as YoungMinds, may also run relevant short courses.